Food safety pilot

 - Create a standardized methods for sampling Dutch seaweed

 - Develop a sampling protocol for offshore, nearshore and onshore Dutch seaweed

 - Monitor and analyse nutrients, components and pollutions of two harvesting seasons in order to create a benchmark for food safety and quality of Dutch seaweeds

 What do we do in this project?

-In this project Noordzeeboerderij answers the question: where and how do we acquire food samples safely?
+In this project Stichting Noordzeeboerderij addresses the question: where and how do we acquire food samples safely ?
 Also, as a sector organisation, we engage farmers and connect them to research institutes to jointly develop the knowledge needed for this project.